tusharsaran/datastructures/Tree/Readme.md

 <br>

-- <b>Full or Perfect Binary Tree<b> : A tree in which all the non leaf nodes consists of 2 nodes(right tree and left tree) and all the leaf node be at same level.
+- <b>Full or Perfect Binary Tree</b> : A tree in which all the non leaf nodes consists of 2 nodes(right tree and left tree) and all the leaf node be at same level.

   <br>